HypeCheck

 "Helps Promote Healthy Hair, Skin & Nails" Partial

-4g collagen is below the 10g studied dose for skin benefits
+4g collagen is low-end; studies use 2.5-10g for skin

 Based on: Collagen Peptides

-"May Support Bones & Joints" Partial
+"May Support Bones & Joints" Stretch

 Based on: Collagen Peptides